Australia's police work abroad under spotlight with Indonesia executions

 Regardless, the policy changes detailed in the new documents are an embarrassing public admission that the AFP was well aware of its mistake.

 "To use a colloquialism, they're covering their ass.
-Clearly they recognise that a mistake was made, that there was an error of judgment in this process," Kingsbury said.
+Clearly they recognize that a mistake was made, that there was an error of judgment in this process," Kingsbury said.

 "They can't actually say it, because to say it is to admit culpability or liability."